 - The Australian Emu – a large, flightless bird – can run as fast as 45km/h (28mph) something you’ll only find here.

 - The 17 most poisonous snakes around the world have their homes here.

 - The Box Jellyfish, found in the Great Barrier Reef is responsible for snakes, sharks, and saltwater crocodiles in the reef.

 - Kangaroos being the national icon, is estimated to have over 40 million kangaroos in the country.

-- Australia has the most camels around the world.
+- Australia has the most camels in the world.

 - The number of sheep in Australia is three times more than people staying in the country.